ghoyjt/blackerThanBlackProject/README.md

 # blackerThanBlackProject

-To acces the bou you are gonna need to set it up (in PyCharm ofc), run main.py and go to t.me/BlackerThanBlackWeatherBot
+To acces the bot you are gonna need to set it up (in PyCharm ofc), run main.py and go to t.me/BlackerThanBlackWeatherBot